I've kept many types of rodents over the years, but Roborovski hamsters are one of my favorites.

 A warm and fuzzy welcome to everyone reading.
 This article is designed to inform and educate you about the possible problems, symptoms and treatments regarding uterine conditions in hamsters.
 Let's start off by saying that only a female hamster can have a uterine problem as males do not have a uterus.

 You can tell if your hamster is female by looking underneath them: A female will have little genitalia and no protruding bulges around the back, and you will also be able to see their teats if the fur up the belly is brushed back.
 In most cases, female hamsters are a little less cuddly and much more active than males.
 When it comes to hamsters with long hair, females don't grow a long, thick skirt.

 - Don't breed from your hamster at all.
-If you choose to do so, make sure they have no more than 2 litters and are 4–6 months old when breeding.
+If you choose to do so, make sure they have no more than two litters and are 4–6 months old when breeding.

 - Keep your hamster's cage clean.